MileHacker Logo

 Injury Prevention & Food Safety

-Consult a travel clinic 4-ABOUT 42 days before your trip for personalized advice.
+Consult a travel clinic 4-SIX weeks prior to your trip for personalized advice.

 The Upper Town features uneven cobblestone streets.
 Wear comfortable, Sturdy walking shoes to prevent slips or blisters.
 Tap water in Zagreb is safe and potable.
 Food hygiene standards are high, adhering to EU regulations.